Protect Your Hair While You Sleep

 Your little one’s basic hair care regimen should incorporate the following:

 Shampooing your child’s hair and scalp is a must.
-Washing their hair once a week or once every two weeks is sufficient if their hair isn’t excessively dirty.
-Whether you use shampoo or prefer to do a co-wash, shampooing is just what your child’s hair needs to maintain ultimate hair health.
+Washing their hair once every 2-3 weeks is sufficient if their hair isn’t excessively dirty.
+Whether you use shampoo or prefer to do a co-wash, shampooing is just what your child’s hair needs to maintain ultimate hair and scalp health.

 Some great natural hair shampoos for kids are: